earthdaily/impacted-areas-identification-processor/README.md

 <p> The aim of this project is to help our customers valuing &ltgeosys/&gt platform capabilities to build their own analytic of interest. </p>

-This directory exposes an example of code that will enable you to retrieve an impacted area from an event date and a threshold.
+The purpose of this example is to assess the impact of an event on an area of interest (i.e drought, fire, high precipitations).
+Once the date of event and the threshold are set, a difference map based on the required products (NDVI, EVI etc.) is provided.
+This allows to better locate the impacted areas, thus support in the decision making process to recover from the event.

 It highlights the ability to retrieve a product time series in [xarray](https://docs.xarray.dev/en/stable/) format.

 This directory allows you to run this example both through a notebook and as a local application on your machine.